Augustus Washington

 Augustus Washington (c.
-1820 – June 7, 1875) was an American photographer and daguerreotypist.
-He was born in New Jersey as a free person of color and migrated to Liberia in 1852.
-He is one of the few African-American daguerreotypists whose career has been documented.
+1820 – June 7, 1875) was an American–Liberian photographer and politician.
+One of the few African American daguerreotypists whose careers have been documented, Washington was born in New Jersey as a free person of color and in 1853 migrated to Liberia, where he later entered politics.

 Early life

 Augustus Washington was born in Trenton, New Jersey, as the son of a former slave and a woman who was said to be of South Asian descent.
 His mother died when he was a child.
 He studied at Oneida Institute in Whitesboro, New York, and the Kimball Union Academy, before entering Dartmouth College in 1843.
-He learned making daguerreotypes during his first year to finance his college education, but had to leave Dartmouth College in 1844 due to increasing debts.
+He learned how to make daguerreotypes during his first year to finance his college education, but had to leave Dartmouth in 1844 due to increasing debts.

 He moved to Hartford, Connecticut, teaching black students at a local school and opening a Daguerrean studio in 1846.